 We are people who have always affirmed human diversity.
 We have always looked to the future and seen new possibilities.
 We must do so again.
 Let us be the people who break down the arbitrary barriers that divide us from them.
 We are one, and love and hope will guide us.
-Let us, together with all our brothers and sisters, build a new way. — Peter Morales, UUA President
+Let us, together with all our brothers and sisters, build a new way. — Peter Morales, former UUA President

 North Parish Multicultural TaskForce

-The Board of Trustees (“BOT”) recently voted to place a Black Lives Matter banner in front of the meeting house to signify North Parish’s support for racial justice especially concerning the black community. (continue reading)
+The Board of Trustees (“BOT”) voted to place a Black Lives Matter banner in front of the meeting house to signify North Parish’s support for racial justice especially concerning the black community. (continue reading)